-- 10 events out of about 11,000, for a dose level of 10^{-4} mg.
-The number of events detected for the original network model does decrease somewhat as the level of skeletonization increases, from about 3,600 for the original design, to about 3,500 for the 20 cm transplanted design to about 3,450 for the 40 cm transplanted design.
-About 7,000 events have not been detected by any sensor when the CWS designs first detect an event.
-The maximum impacts for undetected events are about 5,000, 4,800, and 5,700 for the original, 20 cm, and 40 cm designs, respectively.
-The optimization process should minimize worst-case impacts - 15 but does not attempt to minimize other impacts, either detected or not.
+signs, respectively.
+The optimization process should minimize worst-case impacts but does not attempt to minimize other impacts, either detected or not.
 For the case considered here, the largest impacts for undetected events are smaller than the worst-case impacts.
-Therefore, it is not unexpected that the largest undetected impact for the original design (5,000) is somewhat larger than the largest undetected impact for the 20 cm transplanted design (4,800).
+Therefore, it is not unexpected that the largest undetected impact for the original design (5000) is somewhat larger than the largest undetected impact for the 20 cm transplanted design (4800).

-Figure 8.
-Worst-case impact versus dose level for original and transplanted, worst-case CWS designs for Network N1, non-zero demand nodes only.
-Results are shown for four levels of network skeletonization (trims).
+Figure 6.
+Relative worst-case impacts for transplanted and nontransplanted worst-case CWS designs for Network N3.
+Results are shown for three levels of network skeletonization (trims).

-The performance of the individual sensors in the five-sensor CWS design developed using the original network and the five-sensor, 20 and 40 cm transplanted designs are shown in Fig. 9 for a dose level of 10^{-4} mg.
-Note that the vertical scale
+The performance of the individual sensors in the fivesensor CWS design developed using the original network and the five-sensor, 20 and 40 cm transplanted designs is shown in Fig. 9 for a dose level of 10^{-4} mg.
+Note that the vertical scale on the plot for the 20 cm design is different from the vertical scale used in the other two plots.
+The figure shows results considering NZD nodes as injection locations.
+The general locations of the five widely spaced sensors in the three designs are similar and the sensors are arbitrarily labeled as Sensors 1 through 5, consistently for all the designs.